Ghosh-Anisha/Data-Analytics-Mini-Project/README.md

 The folders are structured as follows:
 1. Attrition analysis.ipynb: The final set of models (6 models in the order Logistic Regression, Naive Bayes, KNN, SVM, XGBoost, Random Forest Classifier)
 2. EDA & Visualisation.ipynb: The compiled EDA and visualisation, only the important visualisations have been mentioned here
+3. Presentation: The final ppt used in the video
-3. Debug Phase 1: The individual EDA files of each team member
+5. Debug Phase 1: The individual EDA files of each team member
-4. Debug Phase 2: The individual models for testing and debugging
+6. Debug Phase 2: The individual models for testing and debugging
-5. Datasets: The original dataset(hr_dataset) and the cleaned dataset (final_dataset)
+7. Datasets: The original dataset(hr_dataset) and the cleaned dataset (final_dataset)

 Link to dataset: https://www.kaggle.com/ghoshanisha/ibm-employee-attrition